nodalida2021/nodalida2021.github.io/invited_speakers.md

 layout: default
 ---

-## <a name="marie"></a>Marie-Catherine de Marneffe: Do you know that there’s still in a chance?
+## <a name="marie"></a>Marie-Catherine de Marneffe: Do you know that there’s still a chance?
 Identifying speaker commitment for natural language understanding

 **Ohio State University**